moovfinancial/moov-python/README.md

 > [!TIP]
 > To finish publishing your SDK to PyPI you must [run your first generation action](https://www.speakeasy.com/docs/github-setup#step-by-step-guide).

+> [!NOTE]
+> **Python version upgrade policy**
+>
+> Once a Python version reaches its [official end of life date](https://devguide.python.org/versions/), a 3-month grace period is provided for users to upgrade.
+Following this grace period, the minimum python version supported in the SDK will be updated.

 The SDK can be installed with either *pip* or *poetry* package managers.